srilaasya/Tweazy/README.md

 ## :star: Objective

-An extension downloadable through our website which helps you analyze twitter accounts based on the content and history with real-time sentiment analysis on tweets
+An extension downloadable through our [website](https://tweazy.herokuapp.com) which helps you analyze twitter accounts based on the content and history with real-time sentiment analysis on tweets

 ## :star: APIs, libraries and frameworks
 - Tweepy- For scraping twitter data
 - Expert.ai- For sentiment analysis
+- Express.js - Back-end server

 ## :star: Working of Tweazy
 - Identifies twwitter handles on screen